http://www.mathedpage.org/space/index.html

 Course Description

-This is a course I've been teaching at the Urban School every other year since 1992.
+This is a course I taught at the Urban School Math Department every other year between 1991 and 2013.
 It is an advanced geometry elective, with two interrelated components.

 1. Symmetry and Transformations